redox-os/rfcs/text/0000-io_uring.md

     // the number of accessible entries in the ring, must be a power of two.
     entry_count: usize,

-    // the index of the head of the ring, on which entries are popped.
+    // the index of the head of the ring, from which entries are popped.
     head_index: CachePadded<AtomicUsize>,

-    // the index of the tail of the ring, on which new entries are popped.
+    // the index of the tail of the ring, to which new entries are pushed.
     tail_index: CachePadded<AtomicUsize>,

     // various status flags, currently only implemented for shutting down rings.